 I knew I had to DO SOMETHING.
 I had to create action.
 I made myself absorb beauty, nobility, and hope – if they existed.
 When I saw the child’s smile and the budding Rose, I felt empty and hopeless.
 BUT, I made myself repeat, “There is validity to that child’s smile!
 There IS beauty within the petals of that Rose.”
 I made myself exercise, and focus on doing things one step at a time.
 When in action, be only within that action (Sounding Zen-like?).
 Be mindful of my surroundings.
 No multi tasking.
 Focus on one thing at a time.
 Film, Art, Music. generosity and seeking to be helpful also helped to lift me.
 I slowly discovered that within the nucleus of art, was the pure seed of man’s dignity and nobility.
 Mathematically I came to understand the equation, dignity + nobility + love = Hope.

 Eventually I came to realize that there was beauty and order in the universe.
-This was my first glimpse that maybe for me, there was an order to the universe.
-Call it God.
+Perhaps this is God?
 Reading about men and women giving of themselves and overcoming obstacles lifted me.
 It gave me hope.
 But, I could only embrace this process on an intellectual level - on a thinking level.
 I couldn't do it on a “feeling” level, because everything felt so bad, so colorless, so tasteless.
 But, I was going to slowly absorb this dignity, nobility, and order – I had no choice.
 I had to survive.

 About two weeks after starting the medication, I began to notice that something was a bit different.
 The weight of the “Black dog” was reduced.
 I started to find interest and validity in being human.
 I began to realize that what was happening to me had a name and a reason.
 It wasn’t some abstract bolt of insanity and suffering that would hit me for no reason, or because I was bad.
 It had shape and form.
 Therefore, I could deal with it concretely.
 (I could utilize methodology and design a road to health).
 Another thing it was ....my birth

 I realized I had been “depressed” for a very, very long time.
 I became more aware of the brain/body connection.
-I studied the inner workings of brain chemistry and gathered a bit of understanding about the importance of our neurotransmitters.
+I studied the inner workings of brain chemistry.
 I continued my internal exercise of positive self talk, and the beauty of art.
 I developed an invisible “toolbox” containing all the things that got me through the night.
 Things like friends, exercise, journaling, walks in the woods, prayer, meditation, art, music, dance, and sharing issues with trusted others.
 I would literally clean a corner of my house knowing that each accomplished step was a metaphor for those internal steps necessary for growth, integration and a connection to being human.
 I would try to be introspective, without over focusing on myself.
 I would seek balance.
 I wanted to seek spirit, but the surface of many religions seemed empty to me (Bickering, religious bigotry, etc etc).
 Meher Baba had an influence with a universal approach to spirituality rather than religion.
 I was attracted by mysticism or spirit rather than religion.
+In terms of Christianity I was attracted to the mysticslike St Francis, St Teresa, Thomas merton etc

 I began to make friends with depression, with my enemy.
 I began to embrace that “Black Dog”.
 As I have learned more about him, he has surprised me less.
 I gained strength and confidence.
 He and I were brothers.
 That “Black Dog” became my rocket ship jetting me far beyond the limited horizons I had been clinging to (And sometimes still cling too).
-My illness, this “Black Dog”, was my teacher.
+My illness, was my teacher.
 It instructed me in the ways of weakness, strength, resiliency, compassion, spirituality, honesty, forgiveness, and hope.
 It has increased my depth of vision, and acutely steadied the balance of the ying and the yang, the happiness and the sadness of life.
-It’s a strange but beautiful irony, that ones worst enemy can become a guiding force toward balance, health, hope, gratitude, and unity.
+It’s a strange but beautiful irony, that ones worst enemy can become a guiding force on the path.
 The limitation of my lost fingers has made me a better guitarist, and created a style and voice unique to my composing and performing.
-I am not perfect, and I still struggle.
+I still struggle.
 But, I am becoming a part of something, and seem no longer a man apart.

 When one takes on a journey such as this, there seems a magic that unfolds.
 You meet others with similar pathologies and it becomes more clear that there is order to this universe.
 Paths of others don't cross by accident.
 We are fellow travelors whose "dark night of the soul" has navigated them in our way.
 And I hope we can support one another on this journey.